 Transfer the caramel to a bowl and let it sit on the counter until it reaches room temperature.

 To make the frosting, add the butter to a stand mixer with the paddle attachment, and beat until soft and pale.
-Add the cream cheese, room-temperature caramel, and vanilla and mix until creamy and light.
+Add the cream cheese, 1/2 a cup of the room-temperature caramel, and vanilla and mix until creamy and light.
 Add the powdered sugar and beat until light and fluffy.
 Transfer the icing to a piping bag.

 Once the cupcakes have cooled to room temperature, you are ready to ice them.